BOLI'S CIVIL RIGHTS COMPLAINT PROCESS

 It may be possible to resolve your complaint through a conciliation, either during the investigation or after the issuance of a Substantial Evidence Determination.
 A conciliation is a voluntary, no-fault settlement of a complaint.

-If you and the respondent are able to come to an agreement on a settlement, the division will draft a conciliation agreement for signature.
+If you and the respondent are able to come to an agreement on a settlement, the division may draft a conciliation agreement for signature.
 This resolves the complaint.
 When the conciliation agreement is signed, the complaint is closed.

 If the investigator makes a Substantial Evidence Determination, the division will attempt to conciliate the case and will contact both the complainant and the respondent.

-If conciliation fails after a Substantial Evidence Determination, the division's management reviews the case to decide if BOLI will forward it to a case presenter in BOLI´s Administrative Prosecution Unit for further action.
+If conciliation fails after a Substantial Evidence Determination, the division's management reviews the case to decide if BOLI will forward it to an administrative presenter in BOLI´s Administrative Prosecution Unit for further action.
 If the case is referred to the APU, a case presenter reviews the file and decides if the evidence meets the higher standard required for an administrative hearing.
 Not all Substantial Evidence Determinations meet this standard.

 If the case presenter decides that the case should receive an administrative hearing, BOLI represents you at the hearing without charge.